Isaugum/text-based-V2/README.md

 ## What is it and what can you do?

 So far, the game is in development and there  is no content included in this project - it is mostly a barebones, unfinished engine for the game.
-You can walk north and south - that's two whole locations.
-You can pick up keys and gold.
-There is a locked door implemented, as well as inventory state.
+The plan is to make it an engine that you can feed appropriate JSON files into and would therefore support plenty of different games with different content.
+So far, the only locations are a room and halway.
+Inside the room, there is a table you can inspect, and on it, a letter you can pick up.
+In the hallways, there is a soldier you can talk to, whose dialogue will change if you have the letter with you.

 ## Dependencies and installation